 Brushed DC Motors, established, robust and simple, often internally geared and offers good torque performance though can be rather noisy.
 Needs attention to brushes which can be difficult to replace and often uses composite or plastic gears which will wear down quickly in a cargo trike application.
 A good cheap motor solution with some hill climbing ability.

-DC brushless Motors, same reliability but less noise and more efficient, are becoming the industry standard.
+AC or DC brushless Motors, same reliability but less noise and more efficient, are becoming the industry standard.
 Direct drive motors do not use internal gears and as such are particularly suited to cargo trike application and can offer regeneration.
 Geared versions ideally need to use planetary steel gears for reliability, try to avoid plastic/composite gears.